mikrotik-user/IPSec-IKE-v2-auto-script/README.md

      `/system script run createPeer`
      Or you may run it using GUI
 5. Script creates new peer and a new rollback script named "removePeer".
 You can use it to rollback modifications made by "createPeer"

-**How does it work.**

-1. Add a new script on your mikrotik router (server side), give it apropriate name and set required permissions, then copy-and-paste content of "Create-Server", press "OK" to save you script.
-2. Do the same for another script but copy-and-paste content of "Create-Client".
-The first script will create IPSec IKE v2 server on your mikrotik, the second script will create IPSec peer when you run it.
-Both scripts generate certificates end export them on a flash.
-3. Download both certificates to your PC and then upload to a mikrotik that is inteded to serve as a IPSec client.
-The way you transfer those two files doesnt matter.
-4. Add a new script on your mikrotik router (client side) as described in point 1 using content of "Create-client (client side)"
-5. Optionally add a script using content of "Remove-client (client side)" to remove client configuration when needed.
-6. On a server side configure scripts' variables to use proper hostname, IP address, peer name and password.
-Save scripts and run them sequentially.
-Check your log output to see if script worked with no errors.
-7. On a client side configure scripts' variables to use proper hostname, peer name and password.
-Save scripts and run them sequentially.
-Check your log output to see if script worked with no errors.